1979 Pacific typhoon season: Typhoon Irving (Mameng)

 The monsoon trough spawned a tropical depression on August 7 to the east of the Philippines.
 It tracked to the north then to the west.
 Steering currents weakened, causing the depression to loop to the north.
 It was able to strengthen there, reaching tropical storm status on the 11th and typhoon status on the 13th.
 Irving continued to the north, attaining a peak of 100 mph winds on the 15th.
 Its broad, loose wind field prevented it from strengthening further, and Irving weakened as it continued northward.
 On the 17th, Irving hit southwest South Korea as a minimal typhoon, and merged with a frontal boundary over extreme eastern Russia on the 18th.
 Torrential rains led to 150 fatalities, with damage at $10–$20 million (1979 USD).
+In the Philippines, Irving caused ₱45 million (US$6.1 million) of damage and 24 deaths.

 Super Typhoon Judy (Neneng)

 A tropical disturbance organized into a tropical storm on August 15.
 It tracked to the northwest, becoming a tropical storm on the 17th.
-Judy rapidly intensified, reaching typhoon status on the 18th and a peak of 155 mph winds on the 20th.
+Judy rapidly intensified, reaching typhoon status on the 18th, peaking with winds of 155 mph and a central pressure of 887 mb according to the JTWC on the 20th.
 It also had an eye temperature of 34.0 °C at 700 hPa height, making it the warmest eye of a tropical cyclone on record.
 The super typhoon began to weaken as it passed south of Okinawa, and neared the Chinese coast on the 23rd and 24th.
 Judy turned to the northeast, and brushed past South Korea as a tropical depression on the 26th, shortly before dissipating.
 Judy passed through Guam and other Pacific islands, but damage was reported light there.
 However, the storm brought heavy rain to Korea as a tropical depression, killing 111 and causing more damage to an area hit by Irving just weeks before.